Learn everything you need to know about the five basic tastes: what they are, why they're important, and how to easily use them when cooking.

 When it comes to food, our taste buds can only identify five tastes: sweet, salty, sour, bitter, and umami (or savory).

-When cooking, the goal is to balance these tastes in every dish, sauce, etc. Sometimes all five tastes are utilized while other times it’s only two or three.
+The goal is to balance these tastes in every dish, sauce, etc. Sometimes all five are utilized while other times it's only two or three.
 The more you cook, the more you'll realize the importance of tasting your food often.
 Your tastebuds will help guide you toward which adjustments need to be made to bring the flavors back into balance.

 In savory dishes, a pinch of sugar helps to round out and balance the flavors without making the dish itself sweet.
-So, if you’re cooking something savory, add a little bit of sweetness and notice how the flavor improves.
+So, if you’re cooking something savory, add a small amount of sugar and notice how the flavor improves.

 Ingredients like lemon juice or vinegar are sour on their own, but can really brighten up a dish.
 The acidity is rounded out with the uses of salt, sweet, and bitter.

 If something tastes dull, even if it’s seasoned well, it’s most likely missing the sour/acid component.
-When this happens, add a little acid (this could be lemon juice, lime juice, apple cider vinegar, red wine vinegar, white wine, etc.) and watch (taste) the dish come to life.
+When this happens, add a little acid (this could be lemon juice, lime juice, apple cider vinegar, red wine vinegar, white wine, etc.) and taste the difference it makes.

-As humans, we are the most sensitive to bitterness.
+As humans, we're the most sensitive to bitterness.
 We often can recognize it, even in small amounts.
-However, it’s necessary for balancing out the sweetness and can cut through the richness in a dish.
+However, it’s necessary for balancing out the sweetness and can cut through the richness of a dish.

 Examples of bitter foods are black pepper, arugula, radish, cocoa powder, and mustard.